binkley/kotlin-application-transactions/README.md

   scenario these would be multiple processes
 - Remote resource &mdash; treated as an independent local thread: in a true distributed scenario this would be a remote service
+- The target language has a thread-safe _FIFO queue_ construct supporting searching through the queue (not just taking the head)

 This project _does not_ address distributed transactions; it assumes a _single_ remote data source service.